More about API

 Taggun supports the following image and file types:

-Taggun provides different level of support for receipts of different countries.
+Taggun provides different levels of support for receipts from different countries.

-Category 2 has medium to high accuracy rate.
+Category 2 has a medium to high accuracy rate.
 Taggun provides support for receipts from these countries:

-Category 3 is recognized to have low accuracy rate.
-Support is limited to our ability to assist.
+Category 3 is recognised to have a low accuracy rate.
+Support is limited to our ability to assist:

 When possible, it is recommended to include the user's IP Address to lookup for the bias location of the receipt.
 Include

-Taggun recognizes dates of any formats.
+Taggun recognises dates of any formats.
 Bias location is used when there is an ambiguity between little-endian (DD-MM-YYYY) and middle-endian (MM-DD-YYYY).
-For example: a request with the bias location of New York, USA will recognize 07-12-2017 as 12th of July.
-But the same request with the bias location of Auckland, New Zealand will recognize that as 7th of December.
+For example: a request with the bias location of New York, USA will recognise 07-12-2017 as 12th of July.
+But the same request with the bias location of Auckland, New Zealand will recognise that as 7th of December.

-Taggun recognizes both format decimal point(.) and decimal mark(,) to extract the correct amount.
+Taggun recognises both formats decimal point(.) and decimal mark(,) to extract the correct amount.